Developer Guide

 Extensions:

 - 2a1.
-CampusBridge shows an error message indicating the contact does not exist.
+CampusBridge shows an error message indicating the invalid command format.

 Use case ends.

 - 2b1.
-CampusBridge shows an error message indicating the invalid format.
+CampusBridge shows an error message indicating the contact does not exist.

 - 2c.
 No tags of specified type exist.